Start an LLC in Tennessee

 1. Name Your LLC

-• Doesn’t include words or abbreviations like “corp” or “incorporated” or “limited partnership”—anything that may make your LLC sound like a different type of entity.
+• NOT include words or abbreviations like “corp” or “incorporated” or “limited partnership.”
+In other words, leave out anything that could imply your LLC is a different type of entity.

-• Hasn’t already been adopted by an existing Tennessee business.
+• Not already be in use by another Tennessee business.

 2. Designate a Registered Agent